Ankitvish78/Society-Management-System/README.md

 Notification Management:

 The system provides a notification management feature that allows society administrators to send notifications to members for different events, payments, and complaints.

+Technology Stack:

+The technology stack used to develop the Society Management System includes PHP, MySQL, HTML/CSS, and JavaScript.
+PHP is a popular server-side scripting language that is widely used for web application development.
+MySQL is an open-source relational database management system that is used to store and retrieve data.
+Bootstrap 5 is used to create the user interface of the system, while JavaScript is used to add interactivity to the system.

+Conclusion:

+In conclusion, the Society Management System is a comprehensive solution for managing society affairs.
+The system provides essential features such as member registration, event management, fee management, complaint handling, visitor management, and notification management.
+The use of PHP and MySQL as the technology stack provides a robust and scalable platform for future development.
+With the installation process being relatively easy, society administrators can get up and running in no time.
+The Society Management System can streamline the management process and make it more efficient, saving valuable time and resources.